Humanities & social sciences

 1) Fill in this application form

-2) Answer one of the following five questions.
-You must write a two-page essay using size 12 font.
+2) Answer one of the following questions in response to the prompt.
+You must write a one-page essay (one side of paper) using size 12 font.

 Late submissions will not be considered.